gregopet/stylus-asset-pipeline/README.md

 *= require_tree .
 */
 ```

-WARNING: Native Stylus importing does not work (yet).

 Including Stylus files into your GSP files is easy but there are a few things worth mentioning.
 Say we have a file called `application.styl`.
 You would include it into your gsp by its compiled extension instead of its original extension. aka, use `.css` instead of `.styl`